 via reverse, which is ISL+’s version of inverse.Even with local definition for the result of all-but-last, the function needs three traversals.
 While these traversals aren’t “stacked” and therefore don’t have a disastrous impact on the function’s performance, an accumulator version can compute the same result with a single traversal.

-Exercise 407.
+Exercise 411.
 Design to10.
 It consumes a list of digits and produces the corresponding number.
 The first item on the list is the most significant digit.
-Hence, when applied to '(1 0 2), it produces 102.Domain knowledge You may recall from grade school that the result is determined by
+Hence, when applied to '(1 0 2), it produces 102.Domain Knowledge You may recall from grade school that the result is determined by

-Note People who encounter accumulator-style programming for the first time often get the impression that they are always faster than their recursive counterparts.
+Note on Speed People who encounter accumulator-style programming for the first time often get the impression that they are always faster than their recursive counterparts.
 Both parts are plain wrong.
-While it is impossible to explain this mistake in reasoning in this book, let us take a look at the solution of exercise 402:
+While it is impossible to explain this mistake in reasoning in this book, let us take a look at the solution of exercise 404:

 The table represents the timings for the two factorial functions.
 Specifically, the top row shows the number of seconds for 1,000 evaluations of (!
 20) where the last cell shows the average.
 The bottom row shows the result of an analogous experiment with !.v2.
 Bottom line is the performance of the accumulator-style version of factorial is always worse than that of the original factorial function.